AaronKgaphola/AWS-re-Start-Program/AWS Projects/s3 static website hosting/README.md

-# Hybrid Cloud Solution for a Café
+# Hybrid Cloud Solution for AHKU Café

 ## 📌 Project Overview
 This project demonstrates a *hybrid cloud architecture using AWS services* designed for a small café that is not fully migrated to the cloud.